Showing posts with label Bollywood. Show all posts

 I think that our understanding of the world is shaped by explicit and implicit social and cultural norms and ideas that pervade our lives since early childhood.
 These are extremely potent in shaping our ideas, ideals, expectations and meanings.
 In this sense, perhaps Indian and Western ideas of love and marriage are shaped by two different visions?

-The western visions of "getting married" are built on ideas of individual search and decision making that require "falling in love" as the most important pre-requiste for marriage.
-These ideas are common to both women and men, though there could be some gender-related differences since romantic novels often have pregnant women who refuse to get married to the man they "love", because he talks only of "taking care", "giving a name to the baby" and not of "love".
+The western visions of "getting married" are built on ideas of individual search and decision making that require "falling in love" as the most important pre-requisite for marriage.
+These ideas are common to both women and men, though there could be some gender-related differences since romantic novels often have pregnant women who refuse to get married to the man they "love", because he talks only of "taking care", or of "giving a name to the baby" and not of "loving her".

 My married friends in the west agree about the changing nature of their love with time, however, for getting married, they consider fundamental the initial "falling in love".